zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-projections.md

 Creating a projection (projection id=7, robot=MetalHead)
 ```

-Let's talk about what's happening here.
 We've created the projection shown above and passed it to the grid.
 Since there are four items in the QueryCache the projection will run four times, once on each object.
 Everytime we run the mapping function on an item in the grid this sample creates a new ID for the resulting `RobotDetails` object.
 You can see the robot names and the ID we generated for the details object in the output above.

 Activate the first time in the grid so the child blade opens then what we're going to do is simulate the QueryCache getting an updated property value (generally by polling the server) for that activated item.
 You can do this by clicking on the 'update status' command at the top of the blade.
 When you click you'll see that the status for the 'Bolt' robot was updated but the child blade closed.
 Why did it do that?
 It's still the same item in the QueryCache, we've just updated one of it's properties.
 And you can see the top row of the grid is still an item with a name of 'Bolt'.
-The answer can be found in the __log__ at the bottom of the blade:
+The answer can be found in the __log__ at the bottom of the blade.

 ```
 Updating robot status to 'processor' (robot='Bolt')